TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 ## Step Ten: Resolution

-The last step in an Intrigue is the resolution.
+The last step in an **Engagement** is the resolution.
 Once one side defeats the other, what happens next depends on what technique the victor used and the defeated character’s Disposition.
 Reckless intrigues can often produce unexpected results; thus, the choice of technique and the order in which various techniques are used can have a great deal of Influence over the intrigue’s outcome.
 For Consequences of defeat, see the technique used to defeat the opponent.

 ## Other Factors

-In addition to the basic elements that make up an Intrigue, there are a few other factors and considerations to take into account.
+In addition to the basic elements that make up an **Engagement**, there are a few other factors and considerations to take into account.

-### Joining an Intrigue
+### Joining an **Engagement**

-Once an Intrigue is in process, new arrivals can disrupt the flow of the encounter.
-Any time a new participant joins the Intrigue, all participants remove all Influence, and the Intrigue starts anew.
+Once an **Engagement** is in process, new arrivals can disrupt the flow of the encounter.
+Any time a new participant joins the **Engagement**, all participants remove all Influence, and the **Engagement** starts anew.

-### Faster Intrigues
+### Faster **Engagement**s

-Intrigue emulates much of the politics that shape the story of the novels by giving players the tools to make allies and destroy their enemies in ways that don’t necessarily involve combat.
-However, not every conversation needs to be resolved with an Intrigue.
+**Engagement** emulates much of the politics that shape the story of the novels by giving players the tools to make allies and destroy their enemies in ways that don’t necessarily involve combat.
+However, not every conversation needs to be resolved with an **Engagement**.
 In fact, the Narrator ought to reserve intrigues for the most important conspiracies and conversations, usually when something significant is at stake.
-When a noble orders his sworn swords to attack, there’s no need to run through an Intrigue; the sworn swords follow the orders to the best of their abilities.
-As a rule of thumb, if your Status rank is equal to or greater than the target’s DR, you can bypass the Intrigue entirely and Influence the target.
+When a noble orders his sworn swords to attack, there’s no need to run through an **Engagement**; the sworn swords follow the orders to the best of their abilities.
+As a rule of thumb, if your Status rank is equal to or greater than the target’s DR, you can bypass the **Engagement** entirely and Influence the target.